My Favorite Books

 Striped tulips (like on the cover of the book) are striped because they have a virus.
 How interesting is that?
 This is a small book, but every sentence says something new.
 Incredibly compact!

-My Computer Science Books
+Machine Learning and Computer Science Books

 Pattern Recognition and Machine Learning